 Since 1789, when George Washington became our first president, Americans have been electing or re-electing the president and vice president every four years.

-In the year leading up to the election is a busy one as the two largest political parties, the Democrats and Republicans, campaign across the country to win votes.
+The year leading up to the election is a busy one as the two largest political parties, the Democrats and Republicans, campaign across the country to win votes.
 First, politicians compete within their own parties to be their party’s nominee.
 Potential candidates schedule rallies, “town hall” discussions, and competitive debates that allow them to talk about the campaign issues they believe will resonate with voters.
 They also raise the funding needed to finance these campaign events, as well as pay for travel expenses and media ads.

 The “primaries” and caucuses begin in January and are scheduled at regular intervals until about June.
 Primary elections are an opportunity for voters within specific states to choose the candidate they would support in the general election.
 “Super Tuesday” is the primary election in which the most states participate and often determines the nominee for each party.
 As in the general election, the candidate that wins the most votes is awarded that state’s electoral votes (# of House Reps + 2 Senate reps).

 Sometime in June or July, each party schedules a national convention where they formally announce their nominee for President.
 The candidate then chooses a vice president as well as “talking points” that focus their campaign efforts on particular issues such as global warming or healthcare reform.

 The election is on the first Tuesday in November, and a new or re-elected president takes office at noon on January 20.